accountabilitylab/civic-tech-tools-hackcorruption/README.md

 5. [Climate finance transparency](ClimateFinanceTransparency); and
 6. [Illicit financial flows](IllicitFinancialFlows).

-For more information about the HackCorruption project or this repository, please contact XX.
+For more information about the HackCorruption project or this repository, please contact Mihai Postelnicu (mpostelnicu@developmentgateway.org).